kermodegroup/ML-MIX/README.md

 All the code associated with this paper is included in this repository, in `potential_fitting/`, `case_studies/` and `ancillary_studies/`, however the GitHub version is incomplete, as it is missing potentials, data and plots.
 The full version of this repository can be found on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14920348.svg)](https://doi.org/10.5281/zenodo.14920348)

 More information can be found in the `README` files inside each subdirectory.

+⚠️ Bug Warning ⚠️
+In the current version of LAMMPS, if a pair_style tries to build a half neighborlist by pruning a full neighborlist that is built for a fix, it seems to lead to all the forces computed by that pair_style being 0 (atoms have no neighbors).
+This will be a problem when using ML-MIX if:
+- fix mlml is defined (which needs a full neighborlist)
+- *ALL* other pair_styles defined need half neighborlists (if there is even one pair_style defined which needs a full neighborlist, i.e, ACE, UF3, this isn't a problem as then half neighborlists are constructed correctly.)

+We are working to resolve this issue.

 ## Setup